 Nearby Attractions

-Whipple Dam State Park is within minutes of Shaver’s Creek, the heart of the park being 22 acre Whipple Lake.
+Whipple Dam State Park is located just a few minutes from Shaver’s Creek, with the heart of the park being 22 acre Whipple Lake.

 The Alan Seeger Trail is a short but beautiful loop hike through the Alan Seeger Natural Area in the Rothrock State Forest.